propublica/Capitol-Words/cwod_site/templates/api/markdown/index.md

     Only return results where mentions are at or above the supplied threshold

 * `per_page`

     The number of results to return per page.
 The maximum is 50.

 * `page`

     The page number to return.

 * `sort`

     The metric on which to sort top results.
-    **Note: direction is not supported on this endpoint, results are always returned in descending order.**
+    **Note: Facet sorts in Solr are alphabetically ascending by facet or descending by count.
+The only valid values you can provide are 'count' or {entity}.**

 ## Examples

 * List the top 10 legislators for the phrase 'free market' by raw count:

     `/phrases/legislator.json?phrase=free+market&sort=count&per_page=10&apikey=<YOUR_KEY>`

 * Find the chamber that says 'salary increase' the most:

     `/phrases/chamber.json?phrase=salary+increase&sort=count&apikey=<YOUR_KEY>`

 ### Results